afreeorange/wiki.nikhil.io.articles/CNN-IBNs List of the 100 Greatest Indian Films of All Time.md

 **Black Friday** (2004)

 Based on the 1993 Bombay blasts, Anurag Kashyap's Hindi film attempts to recreate the event.
 The film ran into controversy over the subject and was stalled for two years.
 But, it turned out to be one of the most acclaimed films after its release in 2004.

 **Guide** (1965)

 The film broke several norms.
 Vijay Anand's path breaking film was a progressive film and broke a few myths about the quintessential heroine of Hindi cinema.

+**Maqbool** (2003)

-Maqbool (2003)</b>:Dark, passionate story of lust, love, power and revenge.
+Dark, passionate story of lust, love, power and revenge.
 Vishal Bhardwaj's screen adaptation of Shakespeare's Macbeth had some powerful actors in star cast.
 And each character played his or her role to perfection in this Hindi film.

 **Munnabhai MBBS** (2003)

 The story of a goon who wants to become a doctor forms the crux of Rajkumar Hirani's 'Munnabhai MBBS'.
 This Hindi film which stars Sanjay Dutt and Arshad Warsi in the lead roles provides comic relief through its story and performances.

 **Ek Duuje Ke Liye** (1981)